PostHog/posthog.com/contents/handbook/posthog-array.md

 ## 3. Distributing the PostHog Array

-Check with Tim that the new version has been released and Docker images have been built and publish.
+Check with Tim that the new version has been released and Docker images have been built and published.

-Copy the content into our Mailchimp campaign and send to subscribers as well as posting on Twitter and Linkedin and HN
+Copy the content into our Mailchimp campaign and send to subscribers as well as posting on Twitter and Linkedin and HN.

+You will should find a high quality hedgehog image (2,000px wide) for the above.
+The image needs to be available for commercial use without attribution, [unsplash](https://unsplash.com/) is a good place to use.